Why do we need a new Main Library?

 Parking: Combined on and off-site parking for 300* spaces.

-The project also currently proposes a 18,000 sq. ft. multi-purpose space for meetings and performances, and 22,000 sq. ft. of space for the City’s department of Arts & History, though these two areas are still under review.
+The project also currently proposes 22,000 sq. ft. of space for the City’s department of Arts & History and an 18,000 sq. ft. multi-purpose space for meetings and performances, though this area is still under review.
 Parking will be expanded by building a parking garage across River Street that will have approximately 300 spaces dedicated to the Library.
 In addition, limited accessible surface parking of approximately 40 spaces will be provided for people with a disability.

 Where can I get details about the design, configuration, etc.?